-In the case of foreign income, the taxpayer must file a return each time income is received, within 30 days of receiving the income, self-assess and pay the tax due when filing the return.
-Returns in respect of capital gains must be filed within 15 days of realising the gain, and in respect of rental income, within 15 days of concluding the lease (even where the lessee or tenant deducts withholding tax).
+In the case of foreign income, the taxpayer must file a return each time income is received, within 45 days of receiving the income, self-assess and pay the tax due when filing the return.
+Returns in respect of capital gains must be filed within 30 days of concluding the contract, and in respect of rental income, within 30 days of concluding the lease (even where the lessee or tenant deducts withholding tax).